AdamC330/Markdown_tutorial/README.md

 ```
 Links and images:
 An [example](http://example.com).

 An [example](http://example.com "title on hover").

 ![Image](Icon-pictures.png "icon")
 <p>Check out <a href="https://www.freecodecamp.org/" target="_blank">freeCodeCamp</a>.</p>

+---

 Inline Code Block:

+To create an inline code blockcode, you have to use a backtick ` at the beginning of the code and at the end of it.

 `<p> This is a paragraph </p>`

+---

 Code Blocks:
 ```